Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Introduction

-The motivation for studying the prophet inequality problem in many of the above settings comes largely from connections to mechanism design.
+A main motivation for studying the prophet inequality problem comes from connections to mechanism design.
 While optimal single-parameter mechanisms for both welfare \citep{v61,g73,c97} and revenue \citep{M81} have been well-understood for decades, there has been an extended study of simple and practical mechanisms that approximate these objectives.
-Prophet inequalities are known to be a powerful tool for designing simple posted-price mechanisms. \cite{AzarKW14} show how to apply results of \cite{ChawlaHMS10,amdw13,dry10} to obtain mechanisms in settings where the mechanism designer only has access to a single sample (or a constant number of samples) from the distribution of the agents' values.
-A recent work of \cite{Duetting20} also investigates single-sample mechanism design for two-sided markets.
+Prophet inequalities are known to be a powerful tool for designing simple posted-price mechanisms. \citet{AzarKW14} show how to apply the results of \citet{ChawlaHMS10,amdw13,dry10} to obtain mechanisms in settings where the mechanism designer only has access to a single sample (or a constant number of samples) from the distribution of the agents' values.
+A recent work of \citet{Duetting20} also investigates single-sample mechanism design for two-sided markets.
 The authors prove matching upper and lower bounds on the best approximation that can be obtained with one single sample for subadditive buyers and additive sellers.
-Moreover, computationally efficient blackbox reductions that turn any one-sided mechanism into a two-sided mechanism with a small loss in the approximation, while using only one single sample from each seller are provided.
+Moreover, computationally efficient black-box reductions that turn any one-sided mechanism into a two-sided mechanism with a small loss in the approximation, while using only one single sample from each seller, are provided.

-In concurrent and independent work, a greedy technique similar to our framework was implemented for the problem of online weighted matching by \cite{KNR21}.
-Their main model, adversarial-order model with a sample, differs from ours in that it is closer to secretary algorithms than \sspi{}: instead of having two values for each element, reward and sample, they assume the bipartite graph to consist of a \emph{historic} part that is available to the algorithm, and the actual problem instance.
+In concurrent and independent work, a greedy technique similar to our framework was implemented for the problem of online weighted matching by \citet{KaplanNR22}.
+Their main model, \emph{adversarial-order model with a sample}, differs from ours in that it is closer to secretary algorithms than \sspi{}: instead of having two values for each element, reward and sample, they assume the bipartite graph to consist of a \emph{historic} part that is available to the algorithm, and the actual problem instance.
 Using an intermediate step, the so-called two-faced model, they derive constant factor approximation for \sspi \ for bipartite and general matching.
-In particular, they show a $13.5$-approximation for the general graph, edge arrival model and a $3 + 2\sqrt 2 \approx 5.83 $-approximation for the bipartite, vertex arrival model.
+In particular, they show a $13.5$-approximation for the general graph, edge arrival model, and a $3 + 2\sqrt 2 \approx 5.83 $-approximation for the bipartite, vertex arrival model.
+In the most recent version of their paper they improve the $13.5$ bound to $11.66$ \cite{KaplanNR22}.